 Tallulah Bankhead, actress.
 At the age of 15, she won a magazine beauty contest and eventually persuaded her father to let her go to New York City to pursue an acting career.
 Never attended college.

 Azealia Banks, singer.
-Dropped out of high school.
+She dropped out of high school.
 Her song 212 was viewed by more than 7 million people on YouTube.

 Tyra Banks, supermodel, actress, TV host, and TV producer.
-Was all set to attend Loyola Marymount University but deferred college when she received an offer to be a model in Paris, France.
+She was all set to attend Loyola Marymount University but deferred college when she received an offer to be a model in Paris, France.
+While she never finished college, she did graduate from a program at the Harvard Business School.

 Brigitte Bardot, actress, model, author, animal rights activist.
 High school dropout.